apache/skywalking/docs/en/setup/backend/backend-win-monitoring.md

 ## Data flow
 **For OpenTelemetry receiver:**
 1. The Prometheus windows_exporter collects metrics data from the VMs.
-2. The OpenTelemetry Collector fetches metrics from windows_exporter via Prometheus Receiver and pushes metrics to the SkyWalking OAP Server via the OpenCensus gRPC Exporter or OpenTelemetry gRPC exporter.
+2. The OpenTelemetry Collector fetches metrics from windows_exporter via Prometheus Receiver and pushes metrics to the SkyWalking OAP Server via OpenTelemetry gRPC exporter.
 3. The SkyWalking OAP Server parses the expression with [MAL](../../concepts-and-designs/mal.md) to filter/calculate/aggregate and store the results.

 ## Setup